 Cache policy is invalid.

-For information on valid conditions, see Pattern matching in conditional statements.
+For information on valid conditions, see Pattern matching with conditionals.